mdnorris1/LinuxCLILab/README.md

 <br />

-Let's change directories into the proc directory for that pid.
-Remember, proc is a directory that does not exist on the drive.
+We had to change directories into the proc directory for that pid.
+Apparently, proc is a directory that does not exist on the drive.
 It allows us to see data associated with the various processes directly.
 This can be very useful as it allows us to dig into the memory of a process that is currently running on a suspect system.

 cd /proc/[pid]

-We can see a number of interesting directories here using the ls command:
+I was able to see a number of interesting directories here using the ls command:

 ls